slamora/brackets-wiki/Brackets-Development-How-Tos.md

 _Warning: because Brackets is still undergoing a lot of change, many of the APIs and techniques below **will change** in the future.
 Breaking API changes will be listed in the [release notes](Release Notes)._

+## Load Events ##

+There are 2 primary events a module should listen to before querying or modifying the DOM.
+These events are defined in ``utils/LoadEvents``.

+``htmlContentLoadComplete`` signals when the initial DOM content of Brackets is loaded.
+The initial content is a template that must be rendered by Mustache with to include translated strings.
+Once this event fires, it is safe to query for static DOM elements.

+``ready`` signals when the core Brackets modules have initialized and when all extensions have finished loading.

+Do not rely on other events such as ``$(document).ready`` or ``window.onload``.

 ## Asynchronous APIs ##

 Many operations in Brackets return their results asynchronously -- for example, because they involve file I/O. These APIs return a [jQuery Promise](http://api.jquery.com/Types/#Promise) object that you can use to listen for success/failure and retrieve the result.